 - Do not oversubscribe hardware.

-- Test the storage IOPS across all Splunk platform indexer nodes simultaneously to ensure that the IOPS match the reference hardware specification used in your environment.
+- Test the storage IOPS across all Splunk Enterprise indexer nodes simultaneously to ensure that the IOPS match the reference hardware specification used in your environment.
 See Reference Hardware in the Capacity Planning Manual

 If you enable the Monitoring Console on an Enterprise Security search head, it must remain in standalone mode.
 For more on when and how to configure the Monitoring Console in a distributed environment, see Which instance should host the console? in Monitoring Splunk Enterprise.